Jeff King (American football)

-Jeffery Wayne King (born February 19, 1983) is a former American football tight end and current co-director of player personnel for the Chicago Bears of the National Football League (NFL).
-He played college football and basketball for Virginia Tech.
-He was selected by the Carolina Panthers in the fifth round of the 2006 NFL Draft.
+Jeffery Wayne King (born February 19, 1983) is an American football executive and former tight end who is the senior director of player personnel for the Chicago Bears of the National Football League (NFL).
+He previously served in various scouting roles for the Bears since 2015.

-King has also played for the Arizona Cardinals.
+King played college football and basketball at Virginia Tech.
+He was selected by the Carolina Panthers in the fifth round of the 2006 NFL draft and played 8 seasons in the NFL for the Panthers and Arizona Cardinals.

-High school
+Early life

 A PrepStar All-American for Coach Joel Hicks at Pulaski County High School, King rated the No. 3 tight end in the Atlantic Region.
 He was named first-team Group AAA all-state as a tight end by the Associated Press and the state coaches.
 He was ranked the No. 12 prospect in Virginia by The Roanoke Times and SuperPrep.
 He was an honorable mention All-South pick by the Orlando Sentinel.
 He led his high school team to the Group AAA, Division 5 state semifinals in 2000.
 He finished his senior season with 278 yards receiving and eight touchdowns.
 He also registered eight sacks as a defensive end.
 He set a school record with 101 pancake blocks in a season.
 He had 12 pancakes and two receptions for 30 yards and a touchdown in a game his senior year.
 He was named All-Timesland as a junior and senior.

 King was also a basketball player who compiled over 1,000 points and 1,000 rebounds during his career.
 He averaged 25 points and 14 rebounds as a senior on the way to all-district and all-region honors.
 He also competed in the shot put for the track team with a best effort of 54' 7" as a junior.
 He was also a member of the National Honor Society.

 College career

-King redshirted his freshman in 2001.
+King redshirted his freshman season in 2001.
 In 2002, King played in all 14 games for Virginia Tech making only one reception, a 19-yard touchdown against Arkansas State.
 He also blocked a field goal against Western Michigan.

 In 2003, King played in 13 games with two starts.
 He made six receptions for 109 yards and one touchdown.
 He also blocked a field goal against Rutgers.
 In 2004, King became a starter.
 He started all 13 games, posting 25 receptions for 304 yards and four touchdowns.
 He was also a Second-team All-ACC choice.

 In 2005, he started all 13 games.
 He recorded a career-high 26 catches for 292 yards and six touchdowns, a school single-season record for tight ends, and became the first player in school history to catch a touchdown pass in four consecutive games.
 He also blocked a field goal against Georgia Tech that the Hokies returned for a touchdown.
 He was also a second-team All-ACC selection.